Agoric/documentation/main/ertp/api/mint.md

 ## Assay

 An Assay represents the identity of an issuer.
-Holding an Assay provides the ability to create `assetDescs` and empty purses, but confers no rights.
+Holding an Assay provides the ability to create `units` and empty purses, but confers no rights.
 It is also the mechanism used to get exclusive access to a Purse or Payment that you already hold, or to burn some or all of the contained rights.

 ### assay.getLabel()
 - Returns: `{Label}` The label for the assay.

 Get the label for this Assay.
-Labels can be used to manually construct `assetDescs`.
+Labels can be used to manually construct `units`.

 ```js
 import { makeMint } from '@agoric/ertp/core/mint';